2025 Austin FC II season: September/October

 With Burton, Farkarlun, and Torres out on national duty, Austin fell 1–0 to Minnesota on the road, in a match that saw Grogan and Bonachera earn red cards in the loss.
 With all players back from the international break, Austin travelled to Tacoma, earning a 2–1 win, keeping their post–season hopes alive.
 Goas were scored by Barro, his first of the year and team leader Alastuey.
 With the playoffs in reach, Austin fell to St. Louis 1–2 at home, with a goal from Alastuey, who also earned a second half red card.
-Austin got a fast start with a early goal by Farkarlun, but fell 1–2 to Portland, putting the playoff hopes on the result of their final game of the season.
+Austin got a fast start with an early goal by Farkarlun, but fell 1–2 to Portland, putting the playoff hopes on the result of their final game of the season.
 Austin finished their season on the road fighting for the final spot in the Western Conference playoffs, earning a 2–1 win against Towne FC, but North Texas' win kept Austin in the 9th place spot in the conference, just missing the final playoff spot.